WebAssembly/design/AstSemantics.md

 in the value to be shifted, as an unsigned quantity.
 For example, in a 32-bit shift, only the least 5 significant bits of the count affect the result.
 In a 64-bit shift, only the least 6 significant bits of the count affect the result.

+Rotate counts are treated as unsigned.
+A count value greater than or equal to the number of bits in the value to be rotated yields the same result as if the count was wrapped to its least significant N bits, where N is 5 for an i32 value or 6 for an i64 value.

 All comparison operators yield 32-bit integer results with `1` representing `true` and `0` representing `false`.